Kristine Lilly: International career

 Lilly made her debut for the United States national team in 1987, when she was still attending high school.
 During her international career, she surpassed the previous women's world record of 151 caps, held by Norway's Heidi Støre, on May 21, 1998.
 On January 30, 1999, she surpassed what was then the men's record of 164 caps, held by Adnan Al-Talyani of the United Arab Emirates.

 Lilly has participated in the 1991, 1995, 1999, 2003, and 2007 editions of the FIFA Women's World Cup.
-She is a two-time World Cup champion, winning in 1991 and 1999; during extra time of the '99 Final against China, Lilly, standing on the goal line, blocked a Chinese shot which had passed goalkeeper Briana Scurry - since the tournament took place with the golden goal rule in effect, the game would have been over if China had scored - and in the ensuing shootout, she scored the goal which would give the US the lead.
+She is a two-time World Cup champion, winning in 1991 and 1999; during extra time of the '99 Final against China, Lilly, standing on the goal line, blocked a Chinese shot which had passed goalkeeper Briana Scurry – since the tournament took place with the golden goal rule in effect, the game would have been over if China had scored – and in the ensuing shootout, she scored the goal which would give the US the lead.
 When she played against North Korea on September 11, 2007, in the 2007 FIFA Women's World Cup, she became the first woman (and only the third player overall) to participate in five different World Cup Finals; by scoring a goal against England on September 22, 2007, she became the oldest woman to score in the World Cup.

 Lilly has also competed in the 1996, 2000, and 2004 editions of the Olympic Games.
 She won a gold medal in 1996 and 2004, and a silver medal in 2000.
 She missed the 2008 Summer Olympics due to the birth of her child.

 Unlike several of her longtime teammates (among them Joy Fawcett, Julie Foudy, and Mia Hamm), she did not retire after the team's "farewell tour" which finished on December 8, 2004.

 On January 18, 2006, Lilly made her 300th international appearance in a game against Norway.
 In the same match, she equaled Michelle Akers for second place on the team's all-time goal scoring list with 105.
 Lilly was named as a finalist for the 2006 FIFA Women's World Player of the Year.
 She finished second in the voting to Brazil's Marta.

 After the birth of her daughter, Lilly returned to the national team in December 2008.
 Her last match for the national team, representing her record 354th cap, was a World Cup qualifying loss to Mexico (1–2) on November 5, 2010, in which she played for six minutes as a substitute.

 Coaching career

-Lilly has been an assistant coach for the Boston Breakers since 2012.
+After retirement Kristine served as an Assistant Coach with the University of Texas Women’s Soccer Team from 2014 to 2017.